Antonio-Martella/Anti-Hating-Filter-with-Deep-Learning/data/README.md

 # Dataset

-This project uses a text dataset to train the anti-hating filter.
+This project uses a dataset of 159571 generic text comments labeled across six different hate types.

 ## Content
 In this folder there is the file: